Using this method is done at your own risk.

 locale = 'en\_GB' and host = 'projectname.frontastic.io'

-- Check you now have 2 Live versions, your locale version will also appear in the Scheduled section
+Your locale version will also appear in the Scheduled section.

-- Edit each of the live page versions by clicking the edit icon
+To edit any of the page versions, click the edit icon

 To edit the Criterion, click the more icon on the Scheduled version, then Edit schedule.